Template in Angular TreeView component

-The TreeView component allows you to customize the look of TreeView nodes by using the nodeTemplate property.
-This property accepts either template string or HTML element ID.
+The TreeView component allows you to customize the appearance and content of TreeView nodes using the nodeTemplate property.
+This property accepts either a template string or HTML element ID, enabling you to display rich content beyond simple text labels.

-In the following sample, employee information such as employee photo, name, and designation have been included using the nodeTemplate property.
+In the following sample, employee information such as employee photo, name, and designation has been included using the nodeTemplate property.

 import { Component, ViewEncapsulation } from '@angular/core';